re-ops/re-docs/quickstart/README.md

 ## Image

-For this setup we will use a local LXD server to run containers, a container image is used as a base from which they are created:
+Next we will create a base container image on which our Re-core containers will be based upon:

 ```bash
 cd ~/code/re-ops/re-pack